getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 <!-- ENDWIZARD -->
 ## Testing a Crash

 If you would like to test the crash reporting you will need to cause a crash.
-While, the seemingly obvious method would be make it crash on launch, this will not give the Sentry client a chance to actually submit the crash report.
+While the seemingly obvious method would be to make it crash on launch, this will not give the Sentry client a chance to actually submit the crash report.
 Instead, we recommend triggering a crash from a button tap.

 You can use the following methods to cause a crash: